yrcong/STTran/README.md

     |-- frames        #sampled frames
     |-- videos        #original videos
 ```
  In the experiments for SGCLS/SGDET, we only keep bounding boxes with short edges larger than 16 pixels.
-Please download [object_bbox_and_relationship_filtersmall.pkl](https://drive.google.com/file/d/19BkAwjCw5ByyGyZjFo174Oc3Ud56fkaT/view?usp=sharing) and put it in the ```dataloader```
+Please download the file [object_bbox_and_relationship_filtersmall.pkl](https://drive.google.com/file/d/19BkAwjCw5ByyGyZjFo174Oc3Ud56fkaT/view?usp=sharing) and put it in the ```dataloader```

 ## Train
 You can train the **STTran** with train.py.
 We trained the model on a RTX 2080ti: